Services for children and young people

 Storytime and rhymetime

-Storytime and Rhymetime sessions are aimed at young children and held at your local library.
+Storytime and Rhymetime sessions are aimed at pre-school children.

-Many libraries also offer the Bookstart Bear Club (PDF, 84KB) for babies and toddlers, coordinated by Cheshire Bookstart.
+Many libraries also offer the Bookstart Bear Club (PDF, 84KB) for babies and toddlers, and Bear's Reading Adventure at age 3 years, co-ordinated by Cheshire Bookstart.

-Further information is available about the Children and Families Service and the Family Information Service, which offers a free and confidential quality service to parents, carers and health professionals, providing information on available childcare and childcare options.
+The Family Information Service offers a free and confidential quality service to parents, carers and health professionals, providing information on available childcare and childcare options.